 The best time to have sex in a relationship is when you feel ready.
 Doubts after having been sexually intimate with the man you like may creep in and you might second guess your decision.
 If you're worried you had sex too soon, the Dating Coach's advice can help you unpack your feelings.

 Was It Sex Too Soon?

-Dating in the 21st century may be for the purpose of companionship, someone to do things with before one gets married.
-Here dating is about learning how to ask for what you want in a relationship and learning how to be a good partner.
+Dating in the 21st century may be for the purpose of companionship and someone to do things with before one gets married.
+Dating is about learning how to ask for what you want in a relationship and learning how to be a good partner.
 These are two important skills everyone needs for a committed relationship.
-Many women to feel disconnected in their sexual and emotional intimate relationships with men due to a discomfort in learning how to ask for what they need.
+How long you should wait to have sex depends on your feelings and relationship stage.

 In stage three, each person will make the decision of whether each wants to continue the relationship.
-This will lead the couple to openly discuss the topic and make an agreement about continuing to date or not.
+This will lead the couple to discuss the topic openly and make an agreement about continuing to date or not.
 Dating in this stage moves into something more predictable and is likely to be mutually exclusive.
-Others see the both of you as a "couple."
+Others see you as a "couple."
 Trust begins to develop as two people are more willing to share intimate and personal information.
 Feelings of emotional vulnerability develop with the sharing of information.
 As a result, sex at this stage feels different as each person experiences a giving of oneself.
-Should the relationship end during this stage, heartbreak, grief and loss are emotions usually experienced.
+Should the relationship end during this stage, heartbreak, grief, and loss are emotions usually experienced.

 Sex for Women Later in Life